 Bonuses and Perks

-- 6% Cash Back Opportunities: The top perks for this card are the 6% cash back opportunities in the U.S. supermarket and streaming services categories.
-For most U.S. consumers, those are two categories that have an impact on their monthly spending.
-There is a limit to $6,000 in spending per year on the supermarket cash back, but that equals out to $500 per month (or just over $115 per week).
+- 6% Cash Back Opportunities: The top perks for this card are the 6% cash back opportunities in two different categories: U.S. supermarkets and select U.S. streaming services.
+For most consumers, those are two categories that have an impact on their monthly spending.
+There is a limit to $6,000 in spending per year on the U.S. supermarket cash back (then 1%), but that equals out to $500 per month (or just over $115 per week).

-- More Cash Back Possibilities: This card doesn’t just reward U.S. supermarket and streaming purchases.
-It also gives 3% cash back on transit and gasoline purchases.
-That includes things like ride sharing apps, taxis and parking fees.
-All other purchases are eligible for 1% cash back.
+- More Cash Back Possibilities: This card doesn’t just reward U.S. supermarket and select U.S. streaming purchases.
+It also gives 3% cash back on transit and at U.S. gas stations.
+That includes purchases through ride-hailing apps, taxis and parking fees.
+Other purchases are eligible for 1% cash back.
 We’ll dive a little deeper into how the cash back rewards work for this card later in the article.

 - Dispute Resolution and Return Protection Policies: These are in place to help absolve you from potentially fraudulent or incorrect charges to your card.
-The return protections associated with this card can cover you for an item that you’re trying to return but a merchant is refusing to take back.
+The return protections can even cover you for an item that you’re trying to return but a merchant is refusing to take back.
 You can read more about that process here.

 - Global Assist Hotline: American Express provides access to this concierge service, which can help you with things like lost passports, missing luggage, or even translation issues as you travel.

 - ShopRunner: Access to premium services from ShopRunner is included with this card.
-This includes free 2-day shipping and returns from popular retailers like Neiman Marcus and Under Armour.
+This includes free two-day shipping and returns from popular retailers including Neiman Marcus and Under Armour (enrollment is required).

-- Entertainment Presales: This card qualifies as a card eligible for American Express presale time periods for ticketed events such as music concerts, sporting events or theatre performances.
-It depends on the artist and the venue, but there are opportunities to scoop tickets at special pricing before the general public with the use of this card.
+- Entertainment Presales: This card qualifies for American Express presales for ticketed events such as concerts, sporting events or theatre performances.
+It depends on the artist and the venue, but there are opportunities to scoop tickets at special pricing before the general public if you use this card.

-- “Accelerating” Cash Back: American Express uses this term to explain that it will allow you to earn cash back on purchases made when add card users, such as family or friends, on your account.
-Of course, it’s important to note that you’re going to be financially responsible for the spending done by whoever you add as a cardholder on your account.
+- “Accelerating” Cash Back: American Express uses this term to explain that it will allow you to earn cash back on purchases made when you add card users, such as family or friends, to your account.
+Of course, it’s important to note that you’re going to be financially responsible for the spending done by whomever you add as a cardholder on your account.

-Here’s a quick look at some of the fees you may encounter with this American Express card:
+Here’s a quick look at some of the fees you may encounter with this American Express card (see rates and fees):

-- Balance Transfer Fee: American Express charges either $5 or 3% of the total transfer amount, whichever is the larger amount.
+- Balance Transfer Fee: American Express charges either $5 or 3% of the total transfer amount, whichever is larger.

 - Cash Advance Fee: Similar to the balance transfer fee, cash advances cost the greater amount of $10 or 5% of the total advance.